yasutaka0116/maxim/README.md

     $ tired

-if you are tired , type thie on tterminal.say maxim
+if you are tired , type thie on terminal. puts maxim

 example
-    $ Stay hungry.
+  Stay hungry.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.